-- Off-farm sources—including wage income, nonfarm business earnings, dividends, and transfers—are the main contributor to income for the majority of farm operator households in the United States.
-These households, which derive less than half their income from farming, are not as affected by changes in farming costs and returns, but may be more susceptible to changes in the broader economy.
+- Off-farm sources—including wage income, nonfarm business earnings, dividends, and transfers—are the main contributor to income for most farm operator households in the United States, including the majority of residential and intermediate farm households (see glossary for definitions).
+These households, which derive less than half their income from farming, are not as affected by changes in farming costs and returns as are large commercial farms, but may be more susceptible to changes in the broader economy.

 - Compared with U.S. households in general, a greater proportion of farm households have health insurance.
 Nevertheless, many farm households involved in certain commodity specializations do not have health insurance coverage.
 (The latest farm household statistics available do not reflect coverage changes following implementation of the Affordable Care Act of 2010.)